Skip to content

 Best practices

-3. Use managed identities: Never store credentials in code (yes, we’ve all been tempted)
+3. Use managed identities - never store credentials in code

-5. Plan for scale: Design for multi-agent scenarios from day one
+5. Plan for scale - design for multi-agent scenarios from the start

-2. Tool naming conflicts: Prefix Tallyfy tools to avoid collisions
+2. Tool naming conflicts - prefix Tallyfy tools to avoid collisions with other MCP servers

-3. Large payload handling: Implement pagination for result sets over 100 items
+3. Large payloads - implement pagination for result sets over 100 items

-5. Regional latency: Deploy MCP servers in same region as Copilot Studio
+5. Regional latency - deploy connectors in same region as Copilot Studio

 Future outlook

-• Improved debugging tools: Better visibility into MCP interactions
+• Better debugging tools - more visibility into MCP interactions

-• Expanded connector marketplace: More prebuilt enterprise connectors
+• Expanded connector marketplace - more prebuilt enterprise connectors (GitHub, Asana, Jira already available)

 Integrations > MCP server